buesche87/pkt_stats/README.md

 # pkt_stats

-copy this script on your pkt miners, have an influxdb server ready, visualize in grafana. best to use a reverse proxy for influxdb POST.
+copy these scripts to your pkt miners, have an influxdb server ready, visualize you rmining data with grafana.
+For security use a reverse proxy to POST data into influxdb and access grafana from wan.

+---

 - change settings in ```pkt_stats.conf```
 - copy the cripts you need